-And there's something interesting how this festival was born.
+And there's something interesting how this festival started.
 The Masskara festival was first celebrated when the province of Bacolod was facing tough times in the year 1980.

 What made the people of Bacolod sad?
 A big tragedy happened at that time as the Don Juan vessel collided with Tacloban City tanker and sank.
 Thus, resulted many lost love ones at a total of 700 in number.

 Now, the "Masskara Festival" is celebrated every year on the month of October's 3rd weekend.
-Let's just say that it symbolizes how the people of the province had pulled out from those gloomy days.
+Let's just say that it symbolizes how the people of the province had pulled themselves up from the gloomy days.
 And to add to that, the province of Bacolod is also known as the "City Of Smiles."

 Also called as the "Mother of all Philippine Festivals."